alchitry/alchitry.github.io/content/tutorials/introduction/why-use-fpgas.md

 # When to Use an FPGA

 Given that FPGAs are more expensive and power-hungry than a typical microcontroller, you may be wondering when you should use one.
-There are a handful of places where FPGAs really excel.
+There are a handful of places, such as tons of IO, predictable latency, and high throughput, where FPGAs really excel.

 ## IO